CardiacModelling/ical-model-review/README.md

 # Models of the cardiac L-type calcium current: a quantitative comparison
 This repository contains all protocols, models, codes, figure generating files, and animation for the comparison of ICaL models.

+An interactive view of our main results can be viewed on the [Cardiac Electrophysiology Web Lab](https://scrambler.cs.ox.ac.uk/stories/8).

 - [Example Models](https://github.com/CardiacModelling/ical-review/blob/master/Example_Models.ipynb) gives the equations for a Hodgkin-Huxley model and a Markov model.
 - [Models](https://github.com/CardiacModelling/ical-review/tree/master/Models) contains the CellML implementations for all models used (quantitatively) in this study, with links to the original sources and an overview of major [data sources](https://github.com/CardiacModelling/ical-model-comparison/blob/master/Models/data.md) used in their construction.
 - [Figure 1](https://github.com/CardiacModelling/ical-model-comparison/blob/master/Data_Analysis/AP_CaT_Clamp/AP_Clamp_protocol/figure1.pdf)